-- 6. Turn the dough packet 90 degrees to the left so the fold is facing you.
-Lift the packet and flour the work surface.
-Once again roll out to an 18-inch square, then dot and spread the left two-thirds of the dough with one-third of the butter and smear it over the dough.
+- 6. Turn the dough 90° to the left so the fold is facing you.
+Lift the dough and flour the work surface.
+Once again roll it out to an 18-inch square, then dot the left 2/3 of the dough with 1/3 of the butter and smear it over the dough.
 Fold the dough as directed in steps 4 and 5.

-- 7. For the last rolling, turn the packet 90 degrees to the left and roll out the dough to an 18-by-21-inch rectangle, with the shorter side facing you.
-Spread the remaining butter over the entire surface.
+- 7. For the last rolling, turn the dough 90° to the left and roll out the dough to an 18-by-21-inch rectangle, with the shorter side facing you.
+Spread the remaining butter over the entire surface of the dough.

-- 8. Using the spatula as an aid, lift the edge closest to you and roll the dough away from you into a tight log, brushing the excess flour from the underside as you go.
+- 8. Using the spatula as an aid, lift the edge of dough closest to you and roll the dough away from you into a tight log, brushing the excess flour from the underside as you go.
 Trim the ends and cut the log in half.
 Wrap each piece in plastic wrap and chill for 2 hours or preferably overnight.
 (The pastry can be frozen for up to 3 months.)

 - Make the custard

-- 9. In a medium bowl, whisk the flour and 1/4 cup of the milk until smooth.
-Set aside.
+- 9. In a medium bowl, whisk the flour and 1/4 cup milk until smooth.

 - 10. Bring the sugar, cinnamon, and water to a boil in a small saucepan and cook until an instant-read thermometer registers 220°F (100°C).
 Do not stir.

 - 11. Meanwhile, in another small saucepan, scald the remaining 1 cup milk.
 Whisk the hot milk into the flour mixture.

-- 12. Remove the cinnamon stick then pour the sugar syrup in a thin stream into the hot milk-and-flour mixture, whisking briskly.
+- 12. Remove the cinnamon stick and then pour the sugar syrup in a thin stream into the hot milk-and-flour mixture, whisking briskly.
 Add the vanilla and stir for a minute until very warm but not hot.
 Whisk in the yolks, strain the mixture into a bowl, cover with plastic wrap, and set aside.
 The custard will be thin; that is as it should be.
 (You can refrigerate the custard for up to 3 days.)

 - Assemble and bake the pastries